5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 ## Leveraging the hype

 My original plan was to  leverage the brand to confuse people off the bat, so if that floats your boat,  you don’t need to wait for employees to join you.
-I made a persona, a LinkedIn influencer and Twitter person and boosted their followers and so on, leveraging their fake stature to spread exciting news about an amazing new machine learning model by a brand to generate downloads.
+I made a persona, a LinkedIn influencer and Twitter, uh x person and boosted their followers and so on, leveraging their fake stature to spread exciting news about an amazing new machine learning model by a brand to generate downloads.
 This persona since had all their twitter followers removed, but it looked a bit like this, and was used to promote various models I had made for model confusion attacks:
 ![eva](/assets/img/post7/eva.png){: .mx-auto.d-block :}

-It cost just a couple of dollars to buy 20k+ followers.
+It cost just a couple of dollars to buy 20k+ followers, not that I would ever do that.
 They dropped off pretty quick (bots lol) but it was easy enough to keep them on rotation and boost my content.
 This next part was pretty straightforward, everyday there seems to be a new advancement in AI/ML, and it’s often ‘left of field’ - meaning from random people and organizations.
 It’s just a matter of enticing people with the hype. *‘Hype’* posts like this are really common, and so I followed this pattern: